c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 ## Vim: A Necessary Evil

-While the exam workstation includes [VSCodium](https://vscodium.com/), every task takes place on remote nodes over SSH.
-Copying and pasting manifests into a local GUI editor is a trap that will drain your time.
+I'm a heavy __VS Code__ user and not a Vim fan.
+I find Vim's shortcuts confusing, its commands unintuitive, and its editing model difficult to memorize.
+However, sooner or later you'll realize that mastering the basics of Vim solves many problems during Linux Foundation certification exams and makes the learning curve well worth the effort.

+Although the exam workstation includes __VSCodium__ (*the free and open-source binaries of VS Code*), using it is generally not a good idea.
+The connection to the exam workstation has __high latency__, making mouse operations unreliable.
+More importantly, all exam tasks are performed on remote nodes over SSH, where VSCodium is not available.
+To edit files in VSCodium, you would need to copy the file contents from your SSH terminal sessions and paste them into VSCodium.
+This workflow is completely impractical and wastes valuable exam time.

+If you're not a Vim fan like me, I have good news: __you don't need to become a Vim expert to pass the Kubernetes certification exams__.
+A minimal configuration and a handful of well-practiced commands are enough to edit Kubernetes YAML manifests quickly and confidently under exam conditions.

+Focus on building muscle memory with the commands presented in this guide.
+The less time you spend fighting the editor, the more time you'll have to solve the Kubernetes problems that actually determine your exam score.

-Love it or hate it, getting comfortable with Vim is essential for working fast enough to pass the CKA, CKAD, and CKS.
+Love it or hate it, becoming comfortable with Vim is essential if you want to work fast enough to pass the CKA, CKAD, and CKS.

 ## Vim Configuration